SpinalCMS/.github/profile/README.md

 Spinal was born in a SaaS company.
 And now helps many SaaS companies around the globe with their content marketing efforts.

 - Git-based, so no tedious set up or maintenance
-- Beautiful, minimal, yet powerful WYSIWYG-editor (that tranforms to markdown for you)
+- Beautiful, minimal, yet powerful WYSIWYG-editor (that transforms to markdown for you)
 - Flat, monthly pricing, so you can invite your whole team (no Git knowledge required)
 - Schedule all your static site's content, so it's published automatically
 - View all published and scheduled content in a calendar view
 - Set up fine-grained permissions and access per member
+- Many customisation options to make Spinal truly yours

 Try Spinal 5 days for free.
 Learn more at [spinalcms.com](https://spinalcms.com/).